matwilso/matwilso.github.io/_drafts/sim2real.md

 You can basically look at an image and create a simulation in your head.

-While I guarantee this is possible, I guarantee it will be extremely difficult.
+While I guarantee this is possible, I also guarantee it will be extremely difficult.

 How would you train such a system?
 Use robots to interact with the environment.